KuskIV/ml_exam_notes/notes/04 - Graph Clusering.md

 The input is a graph with unlabeled nodes and target number of clusters $k$.
 The task is to determine model parameters and latent coordinates.
 Nodes are then clustered by applying the Gaussian Mixture Model to the points.

+# Modularity
+The Modularity Optimization algorithms tries to detect communities in the graph based on their modularity.
+Modularity is a measure of the structure of a graph, measuring the density of connections within a module or community.
+Graphs with a high modularity score will have many connections within a community but only few pointing outwards to other communities.